JMAlego/ATSim/README.md

+# ATSim

-# Instruction Set Simulator for a subset of AVR
+_Simple Instruction Set Simulator for a subset of AVR_

 ## Instructions